T-Systems-MMS/phonebook/docs/pages/user-docs/subpages.md

 This subpage offers you a visualization of our organizational structure.
 By scrolling down the page you find different work units which can be expanded by clicking on the arrow far to the right.
 ## :door:  Rooms
 When you open the room subpage you can directly open our internal **booking tool** and check for available facilities as in Outlook.
+If this doesn't work, the function is disabled by your company

 To find a specific room, you need to navigate either via the column at the left side or by clicking the buttons displayed in the middle.
 ![screenshot of room subpage ](media/rooms_demo.PNG)